-Compulsory insurance: As far as I know, you do not need special drone insurance by law.
-Nevertheless, you should cover your drone worldwide.
+As far as I know, you do not need special drone insurance by law.
+Nevertheless, you should your drone should be covered worldwide.

-Other safety distances: Flights are only allowed in uncontrolled airspace.
-For buildings, a distance of 30 meters must be observed.
+Flights are only allowed in uncontrolled airspace.
+Around buildings, a distance of 30 meters must be observed.

-No flight zones: Drone flights are only permitted outside urban centers.
-You need permission for flights in cities and communities and crowds.
+Drone flights are only permitted outside urban centers.
+You need permission for flights in cities, communities and over crowds.
 Absolute flight bans apply in the following areas: La Reforma Prison, Presidential House, El Ministerio de Seguridad Pública, Arenal Volcano, La Palma Passage, Zurquí Tunnel and El Murciélago Police Training Center.

-Requirements for commercial pilots: Commercial users of drones need to register with the Dirección General de Aviación Civil (DGAC).
+Commercial drone pilots need to register with the Dirección General de Aviación Civil (DGAC).